-Scadoxus cinnabarinus, Cinnabar Scadoxus or Forest Fireball Lily is native to the rainforests in Western and Central Africa but mainly in Cameroon.
-It is a tropical herbaceous perennial plant that grows from rhizomes and prefers humid growing conditions but it is senstitive to strong sun.
-It belongs to the Amaryllidaceae family of plants.
+Scadoxus cinnabarinus, Cinnabar Scadoxus, or Forest Fireball Lily is native to the rainforests in Western and Central Africa but mainly in Cameroon.
+It is a tropical herbaceous perennial plant.
+It is closely related to Clivia.